raniadxb96-a11y/BudgetSphere/README.md

 ---

-## 🙋 Need Help?

-Open an issue or reach out at [your-email@example.com].
-We’re here to help!

----

-## 📝 License

-MIT — use it, share it, build something awesome!

 ## User Stories
 - As a user, I want to scan receipts and have expenses automatically categorized.
 - As a user, I want to set monthly budgets and receive alerts when I exceed them.